sunerapathan/form-dialog-progressbar/README.md

 # form-dialog-progressbar
-Created angular material forms pass data from dialogs to forms using @input @output property and display table count over progress bar using observable.

-# form-dialog-progressbar
 In this project created angular material forms pass data from dialogs to forms using @input @output property and display table count over progress bar using observable.
 Created a single page application to show a list of users with a sidebar having a progress bar and statistics.
 Statistics on the sidebar will show the number of female users and number of male users.
 Progress bar will complete on successful addition of 10 users.

+Created angular material forms pass data from dialogs to forms using @input @output property and display table count over progress bar using observable.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.